MedportalProject/CDEPortal/README.md

 - Chinese Version
 - English Version

+## 💌 Support
+If you have any questions, please ask in the [Github](https://github.com/MedportalProject/CDEPortal/issues)

 ## 🤝 Cite
 If you find our work useful for your research, please consider citing it:
 ```